Epicalable/ComDash/README.md

 ```
 ComDash Updates In This Commit:-
 Update Highlights:-
-1. Now your tasks will be remembered on your browser's local storage even if
-   you leave the page and return back.
-So now you would not have to type your
-   tasks again if you leave.
-2. New TaskBar!!!
-(Currently the logos are not finalised.)
+1. New Taskbar!!!
+   1a.
+New Refurbished Taskbar Icons.
-   2a.
-Access the Settings page to easily edit API Keys and your locations for
+   1b.
+Access the Settings page to easily edit API Keys and your
-       ComDash to retreive data.
+       locations for ComDash to retrieve necessary data.
+   1c.
+New About-us button to link our GitHub profile.
+2. Added Buttons in settings to better help first users.
+3. New Buttons in links-card to Reddit and Instagram.
-3. Some backend code improvemets.
+4. Some backend code improvements.
+5. Revamped Readme images.

 Note to stakeholders:
-We are currently taking a brake from almost doing commits daily but do not
+We are currently taking a brake from almost doing commits daily
-worry as we have decided to add a whole set of new features first and then push
+but do not worry as we have decided to add a whole set of
-out the commit for you to test them out.
+new features first and then push out the commit for you to test them out.
 Also now we will be able to take our time and develop other Epicalable projects

 Code Checks Manifest:-